webex/react-widgets/README.md

 - A comment at the top of each bundled file
 - Programmatic access after a widget has been registered: `window.ciscospark.widgetFn.{widgetName}.version` (e.g. `window.ciscospark.widgetFn.spaceWidget.version`)
 - Access after a widget has been instantiated: `window.ciscospark.widget({widgetEl}).version` (e.g. `window.ciscospark.widget(document.getElementById('myWidget')).version`)

-## Development

-- `stylelint` currently ignores all `node_modules` directories, and will not lint our packages.
-Discussion: <https://github.com/stylelint/stylelint/issues/2236>

 ## Coding Style